Skip to main content

 Rainfall

-The rainfall pattern on the Canary Islands is typically Mediterranean, with a maximum in winter (but also in November in many areas) and a minimum in summer, with virtually no rain in the warmest months.
 However, both the amount and frequency of rainfall greatly vary depending on slope exposure, as well as on altitude.
-Therefore, there are semi-desert areas, usually, the slopes facing south and west and almost all the lowlands and the coasts, where the average rainfall does not exceed 250 millimeters (10 inches) per year and the landscape is arid, and areas with moderate rainfall, similar to that of many Mediterranean islands, which are typically the east and north facing slopes, especially at an altitude between 1,000 and 1,800 meters (3,300 and 5,900 ft).
+Therefore, there are semi-desert areas, usually, the slopes facing south and west, and almost all the lowlands and the coasts, where the average rainfall does not exceed 250 millimeters (10 inches) per year and the landscape is arid, and areas with moderate rainfall, where it reaches or exceeds 600 mm (23.5 in) per year, which are typically the east and north facing slopes, especially at an altitude between 1,000 and 1,800 meters (3,300 and 5,900 ft).

 Sunshine